sociovirology/sars_cov2_environmental_seq/README.md

 3. chmod +x sra_download.sh, ./sra_download.sh
 4. (Optional: Basecall script to replicate FASTQ files, run only with GPU) chmod +x basecall_guppy_hac.sh ; basecall_guppy_hac.sh
 5. chmod +x demultiplexing_script.sh ; ./demultiplexing_script.sh (depends on 3) [need to adjust so that it does each run automatically, or can just be string of commands]
-(note steps 4 and 5 can takes a long time, alternatively download processed files here: )
+(note steps 4 and 5 can take a long time, alternatively download processed files here:)
 6. chmod +x filter_pipeline.sh ; ./filter_pipeline.sh (depends on 5) [need to make Run agnostic, can always string together commands]
 7. chmod +x low_coverage_consensus.sh ; ./low_coverage_consensus.sh (depends on 6)
 8. read_count_informartion.sh (depends on 5) [need to adjust so that it does each run automatically]